Guide to finding Free Japanese Lessons near you in Tokyo

 Want to learn Japanese, but just can't stretch the budget that far?
-Well, there are free or almost-free Japanese classes in Tokyo and the surrounding prefectures!
-If our affordable lessons are too much for your current situation, there are some free options to consider.
-Many Japanese volunteers and non-profit organizations offer lessons in your local or neighboring town community center.
+Well, there are likely free or almost-free Japanese classes near you in Tokyo and the surrounding prefectures!
+If our affordable lessons at Japan Switch are still a bit out of pocket at the moment, there are some free options to consider.
+Many Japanese volunteers and non-profit organizations offer lessons at convenient locations in your local or neighboring town community center.

 Eligibility For Free Japanese Lessons

-The volunteer lessons in Tokyo are available to all local foreign residents.
+The volunteer lessons are conveniently located all around Tokyo and are available to all local foreign residents.
 Some community groups may check your ID to verify that you are a resident of the area, but this usually only happens in areas where there are so many foreign residents who want to learn that the school cannot accommodate the needs.
-In general, if you do not find a community center in your area of Japan, you can reach out to a neighboring area.
+In general, if you can't find a community center near you in Japan, you can reach out to a neighboring area.
 I personally have never been asked to show ID, despite going to 4 different community centers in Tokyo.

 Does the staff speak English?